pawatsethaput/OpenBank/REST-API-V1.2.md

 **Metadata:**
 Transaction metadata like (images, tags, comments, etc.) will appears *ONLY* on the view where they have been created e.g. comments posted to the public view only appear on the public view.

 The other account metadata fields like image_URL, more_info, etc are unique through all the views.
-Example, if a user edit the "more_info" field in the "team" view, then the view "authorities" will show the new value (if it is allowed to do it).
+Example, if a user edits the "more_info" field in the "team" view, then the view "authorities" will show the new value (if it is allowed to do it).

 #### all
 *Optional*